Make and Store Your Colloidal Silver in These Dark-Glass Ball Canning Jars

 Hi, Steve Barwick here, for The Silver Edge…

-If you're looking for one-quart dark-colored glass jars for making and storing colloidal silver, the decorative one-quart, wide-mouthed Ball Canning jars in deep purple color are on sale online at FreshPreservingStore and at Amazon for about $2 apiece when you buy the six-pack.
+If you’re looking for one-quart dark-colored glass jars for making and storing colloidal silver, the decorative one-quart, wide-mouthed Ball Canning jars in deep purple color are on sale online at Amazon for about $2 apiece when you buy the six-pack.
 (I have no financial interest whatsoever in either of these two companies.)

 These dark-colored jars are not only beautiful, but they’re perfect for both making your homemade colloidal silver batches and for storing them, as well.
 The dark color keeps bright light off your colloidal silver batches, preventing oxidation of your silver particles.